nicholas-ewasiuk/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+A URL shortening site built with Express and EJS.
+File structure and organization setup similar to MDN Express Tutorial, minus using an actual database.

 ## Final Product